British Home Stores: Return to British Home Stores

 In May 2005, Green, owner of BHS, purchased Etam UK from its French owner, Etam Développement.
 The Etam UK brands included Etam, Amelie May, and Tammy.
 The girls' fashion retailer Tammy was the strongest brand in terms of sales and consumer recognition.
 For this reason, and to help improve girls' perception of BHS as a whole, from September 2005 stand-alone stores were closed and the brand integrated into BHS stores.

 In 2005, BHS resurrected its British Home Stores fascia, more than 20 years after it had disappeared from the UK high street.
 The move followed the purchase of several former Allders at Home sites from the department store chain.
 These projects were designed to build upon the success of the homewares and lighting that BHS stores currently offered and to tap into new areas of business such as furniture, curtains, rugs, and wall art.
 Brands sold included Denby, Maxwell Williams, Typhoon, Brabantia, Terence Conran and Jasper Conran.

 In 2005, Green's wife, a Monaco resident, received a £1.2 billion dividend from Arcadia.

 On 27 February 2009, it was announced that the company would be integrated into the Arcadia Group.
 Central support functions were merged and selected BHS stores housed selected Arcadia brands; for example, in July 2009, BHS stores in Solihull in the West Midlands and Bexleyheath in South London both opened Evans and Wallis concessions.
 In August 2009, the Canterbury branch opened Wallis and Evans concessions within the store.
 Other stores with Arcadia insertions included Tunbridge Wells, Oxford, Peterborough, Watford, Kilmarnock, Nottingham, Camberley, Norwich and Aberdeen.

 Leadership changes

 Mike Goring was appointed managing director to the chain in May 2009, and in July, Jacquie Gray was appointed Creative Director.
 In 2010, BHS changed its logo, resurrecting the uppercase form of the abbreviation that had not been used since the Storehouse rebrand and the later rebrand in the 1990s.
 A new e-commerce website was launched, and a new store design was gradually introduced across the estate.

+In 2011, a store in Armenia opened.

 Goring left BHS in 2012 to take up the position of Retail Director for Debenhams.
 After he left, former Marks and Spencer Menswear Trading Director, Richard Price was appointed managing director.
 Gray left in 2014.

+In 2013, a franchised concession opened in the Falkland Islands and a store was opened in Ulaanbaatar, Mongolia.